 You finally decided it was worth the investment to get your teeth fixed and invested in braces.
 You loved the results, but unfortunately they didn’t last.
-Your teeth may have quickly gone back to where they were before, or perhaps the movement was slow, but now you have crooked teeth again.
+Your teeth moved back to where they were before.
+Sometimes they relapse quickly, or it may take years, but many people end up with crooked teeth again.

-The good news is that teeth can be moved back into place if they relapse after braces.
+The good news is that our Columbia, SC cosmetic dentist can help move teeth back into place if they relapse after braces.
 And we can prevent relapse.

 Why Teeth Relapse